Delta Air Lines tightens leash on comfort animals on flights beginning March 1

-Rather than wait for federal regulation, Delta Air Lines unveiled its own tighter rules Friday for passengers flying with emotional-support animals that increasingly disrupt flights.
+Rather than wait for federal regulation, Delta Air Lines unveiled its own tighter rules recently for passengers flying with emotional-support animals that increasingly disrupt flights.

 The rules come as the airline carries about 700 assistance animals each day that the carrier says are increasingly misbehaving by wandering the cabin, defecating or even biting passengers.